jeremyreeder/gridscout/docs/_posts/2018-11-17-aerial-views-reenabled.md

 business][gmap4-rip].
 [GridScout™][gridscout] relied on Gmap4 for its aerial
 views, so that was a sad day.
 But yesterday I reënabled the aerial-view feature using Google Maps directly.
-It lacks the MGRS-grid overlay that we used to enjoy, but it's still useful for confirming the relevance of a search result and checking its surroundings.
+It lacks the MGRS-grid overlay that we used to enjoy with Gmap4, but it's still useful for confirming the relevance of a search result and checking its surroundings.

 [gmap4-rip]:    2018-08-30-google-put-the-kibosh-on-gmap4